Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Abstract

 \section{Abstract}

-Specifying and implementing flexible human-computer dialogs, such as those used in ATMs, airport and train kiosks, and apps for smart phones and similar devices, is challenging because of the numerous and varied directions in which each user might steer a dialog, all of which must be captured in a specification and implementation of it.
-The purpose of this research is to improve dialog specification and implementation.
-To do so we enriched a notation based on concepts from programming languages, including currying and partial evaluation, for specifying a variety of unsolicited reporting, \mi\ dialogs in a concise representation which serves as a plan for implementing the dialog.
-We also built a dialog mining system which extracts specifications in this notation from dialog requirements.
-To demonstrate that the structure of a dialog specification in this notation provides a design for its implementation, we built a system which automatically generates an implementation (called a {\it stager}) for it given its representation in this notation.
-This resulted in a dialog modeling toolkit which automates the process of specifying and implementing dialogs.
-These results provide a proof of concept and demonstrate the promise of studying dialog specification and implementation from a programming languages perspective.
-The ubiquity of dialogs in domains such as banking and travel, education, and health care, combined with the increased use of smart phones as personal computing devices and the proliferation of apps for them, provide a fertile landscape for the application of these results.
+Specifying and implementing flexible human-computer dialogs, such as those used in kiosks and smart phone apps, is challenging because of the numerous and varied directions in which each user might steer a dialog.
+The objective of this research is to improve dialog specification and implementation.
+To do so we enriched a notation based on concepts from programming languages, especially partial evaluation, for specifying a variety of unsolicited reporting, \mi\ dialogs in a concise representation that serves as a design for dialog implementation.
+We also built a dialog mining system that extracts a specification in this notation from requirements.
+To demonstrate that such a specification provides a design for dialog implementation, we built a system that automatically generates an implementation of the dialog, called a \textit{stager}, from it.
+These two components constitute a dialog modeling toolkit that automates dialog specification and implementation.
+These results provide a proof of concept and demonstrate the study of dialog specification and implementation from a programming languages perspective.
+The ubiquity of dialogs in domains such as travel, education, and health care combined with the demand for smart phone apps provide a landscape for further investigation of these results.